sauce-archives/ios-rdc-quickstart/README.md

   use that as your app file.
 Here's where to start in Apple's documentation:
   * [XCode Overview: Run Your App](https://developer.apple.com/library/ios/documentation/ToolsLanguages/Conceptual/Xcode_Overview/RunYourApp.html)_
   * [XCode Help: Archiving Your Application](https://developer.apple.com/library/ios/recipes/xcode_help-scheme_editor/Articles/SchemeArchive.html)
-* If you are building with the command-line tool, `xcodebuild`, the arguments should include `-arch armv7 -sdk iphoneos`.
-This StackOverflow post, [xcodebuild simulator or device?](http://stackoverflow.com/questions/5010062/xcodebuild-simulator-or-device) may also help.
+* If you are building with the command-line tool, `xcodebuild`, the arguments should include:

+    -arch armv7 -sdk iphoneos

+  This StackOverflow post,
+  [xcodebuild simulator or device?](http://stackoverflow.com/questions/5010062/xcodebuild-simulator-or-device) may also help.

 #### Uploading